 A: Over 50 years.
 It was developed by DOW Chemical.
 It is EPA Registered and used in Cancer/Medical Centers, Schools and Universities, Major Sports Teams, Shoe and Clothing Manufacturers, Public Transportation and the US Military.

 Q: How do I know it’s really working and what proof do you provide?

 A: We take pre-service bio-contamination readings with an ATP meter.
 That is what the CDC, EPA and professional food plant inspectors use to determine a facility’s biological cleanliness.
-Then we return every 90 days to take follow-up readings to show the considerable decrease in bio-load on your surfaces.
+Then we return a few times during the year to take follow-up readings to show the considerable decrease in bio-load on your surfaces.
 You are also provided with a Certificate of Treatment for public display, and flyers for parents.

 Q: I don’t think I have it in the budget for this year.
 Is it very expensive?